Monsterlallu/ml_sim_crack/README.md

 ## Usage:

-Run these commands to run cc_sim_crack
+Run these commands to run ml_sim_crack

 ### > For Termux: